kindex/Steel/steel/branches/new_architecture/data/test/readme.txt

 Files for selftests
-Must no  be included into build
+Must not be included into build